adolfogonzalez3/autograde/README.md

 Autograde can use the docker installation on your computer to run the compiling and running steps in a containerized environment.
 The advantages of this include:
 * Faster build times (from what I've seen on my work machine)
 * No leftover build files
-* More secure (Docker has improved its security so far, preventing escalation within the container)
+* More secure (Docker has been improving its security so far, reducing the risk of escalation within the container)

 Install autograde using
 ```bash